justinfilip/justinfilip.github.io/pages/a-quick-game/README.md

 ### Justin Filip's GitHub Portfolio

 This directory contains a quick, slightly frustrating game.
+Meant to be played with a mouse.
 Click the numbered circles!